urakubo/lattice_dendrites/docs_src/tut1/label_spine.rst

 Label a spine
 =============

 We would like to label a spine volume to obtain molecular concentration of this region.
-HU also developed software, UNI-EM annotator, to label any region-of-interests on the surface of objects, and it also serves to obtain volumes within the labeled regions.
+To enable it, HU also developed software, UNI-EM annotator, to label any region-of-interests on the surface of objects, and it also serves to obtain volumes within the labeled regions.

 Launch UNI-EM and open the 'annot_ball_and_stick' folder from 'Open Annotator Folder' of the pulldown menu 'Annotator'.
 Label the spine head in the UNI-EM annotator.
 Labeled areas are automatically saved.